sp5wiz/Surface-pro-5-opencore/README.md

 Although there are other sources, albeit legally i do not support it.

 ⚠️ SOME BASESYSTEMS JUST REBOOT TO PICKER.
 THIS IS NOT A ME ISSUE.
-CREATE ANOTHER DOWNLOAD WITH ANOTHER MACOS VERSION ETC ⚠️
+CREATE ANOTHER DOWNLOAD WITH ANOTHER MACOS VERSION ETC, I RECENTLY MADE SCANPOLICY 0, WHICH SHOWS ALL OPTIONS EVEN IF SOME ARE CORRUPT ETC ⚠️

 just put the EFI on the root of the disk, preferably a FAT32 USB stick.
+IF IT IS EXFAT OR ANYTHING OTHER THAN FAT32 IT WILL NOT BOOT

 name a folder com.apple.recovery.boot, on the root of the drive (not inside EFI folder)